Migrant parents could face fateful choice: Be separated from their children or stay together in jail

 The Obama administration dealt with this challenge by creating “family residential centers” at three locations where parents could remain in custody with their children.
 But the limitation on the amount of time children could be held in ICE custody — 20 days — meant that parents typically were released from detention along with their children to await a court hearing.

-Trump administration officials blamed this “loophole” for the family migration surge that began in 2017, and led to the White House trying to thwart it through Zero Tolerance.
+Trump administration officials blamed this “loophole” for the family migration surge that began in 2017 and led to the White House trying to thwart it through the zero-tolerance policy.
 Under that initiative, the government separated parents to prosecute and jail them, while placing their children in shelters.
-Trump ordered a halt to the practice in June 2018 amid a public outcry, ordering families to remain together.
+President Trump called a halt to the practice in June 2018 amid a public outcry, ordering that families be kept together.
 An even larger family migration wave followed.

 More recently, the administration has cited the coronavirus pandemic to implement a system of rapid “expulsions” that have largely shut the door to asylum seekers at the border.

-The binary choice model Gee is expected to impose would give migrant parents the option of allowing their children to be released to another designated sponsor — such as a family member — or waive their children’s right to release.
+The binary-choice model Gee is expected to impose would give migrant parents the option of allowing their children to be released to another designated sponsor — such as a family member — or waive their children’s right to release.
 ICE could also choose to grant provisional release to a family or utilize electronic monitoring equipment, such as ankle bracelets with GPS trackers, so they would not have to remain in custody.

 If the family’s claim is rejected and they are ordered to be deported, the family would leave the United States together.

-“It is a tough decision for parents,” Schey said.
+“It is a tough decision for parents,” attorney Peter Schey said.

 Such a move would partly aid the government’s enforcement goals, because parents who opt for the release of their children would be taken out of the family immigration jails, where space is limited, and instead would go to ICE adult detention facilities.

-Schey said the government and the plaintiffs are in agreement on most aspects of the binary choice framework.
+Schey said the government and the plaintiffs are in agreement on most aspects of the binary-choice framework.
 Gee told the parties to iron out their differences and scheduled a new hearing for Dec.
 4.

 Maria Sacchetti contributed to this report.